MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/designing-holograms.md

 *Designing Hologram’s demo room (also known as the doll house)​*

-## Designing for Mixed Reality
+## Designing for mixed reality

 Like many of you, I used to design mobile apps.
 Coming from a 2D design world, jumping into full on spatial computing, where everything is now in the world, was a significant shift.
-In Mixed Reality, apps aren't confined to a 2D screen anymore; in fact, they're almost free, placed in the real world and interacting with real objects.​
+In mixed reality, apps aren't confined to a 2D screen anymore; in fact, they're almost free, placed in the real world and interacting with real objects.​

-To me, connecting 3D experiences to conventional 2D design processes is the most challenging aspect of Mixed Reality development.
+To me, connecting 3D experiences to conventional 2D design processes is the most challenging aspect of mixed reality development.
 In conversations with customers, I would hear things like “I know what features to include and how to get them up and running.
 It’s code, I can follow the docs and tutorials, but the user experience?
 So many features, different input options, different scenarios and physical environments, it’s overwhelming".

 ![Image from the HoloLens 2 Design Workshop in San Francisco](images/designing-holograms/workshop.jpeg) *Image from the HoloLens 2 Design Workshop in San Francisco​*

-## An opportunity to teach Mixed Reality in Mixed Reality
+## An opportunity to teach

-It wasn’t obvious at first, but an excellent opportunity was presented to use Mixed Reality as a Medium to teach it.​
+It wasn’t obvious at first, but an excellent opportunity was presented to use mixed reality as a Medium to teach it.​

-Designing Holograms is a visual experience that explains Mixed Reality design concepts and recommendations.
-It’s just you and a virtual teacher demonstrating Mixed Reality design concepts.
+Designing Holograms is a visual experience that explains mixed reality design concepts and recommendations.
+It’s just you and a virtual teacher demonstrating mixed reality design concepts.
 Everything is from a third person perspective with the experience firmly in your own space.

 <br>